Dmitry Spiros – Artist | Mexico

 His early practice was rooted in impressionistic studies of light and atmosphere.
 Over time, this investigation of surface evolved into a more structural language in which ornament, repetition, and fragmentation became central elements.

-Spiros uses the term Ornamental Expressionism to describe his current approach — a direction in painting where ornament functions not as decoration, but as emotional architecture.
+Spiros uses the term Ornamental Expressionism™ to describe his current practice — a visual framework in which ornament functions not as decoration, but as emotional architecture.

 The Female Image